jabzii/angry-calculator/README.md

 ### Team Members
 - Team Lead: Jabez Mathews - Mar Baselios Christian College of Engineering And Technology
-- Member 2: Thomaskuty Joy - Mar Baselios Christian College of Engineering And Technology
+- Member 2: Thomaskutty Joy - Mar Baselios Christian College of Engineering And Technology

 ### Project Description
 The Angry Calculator is a web-based application built using Python and Flask that performs basic arithmetic operations while responding with humorous or sarcastic messages.
 It combines simple calculation logic with creative user interaction to make an otherwise ordinary tool entertaining and engaging.